 As I walked off, I struggled to fight off tears.
 She had stirred up some deep-rooted emotions.
 I saw myself in her, and I also saw my shortcomings as a parent.

-I wanted to ask her a million more questions, study her like a science project.
-I didn’t say anything else and just kept walking, I didn’t want to make her uncomfortable since it was so early and nobody was around.
+I wanted to ask her a million more questions, study her like she was a rare fossil or plant that I needed to understand more for a scientific study.
+Of course, I didn’t say anything else and just kept walking, I didn’t want to make her uncomfortable since it was so early and nobody was around.
 It’s so rare to see kids working on their own, trying to improve, with no trainer or coach or parent standing over them.
 A million ways I could have done a better job with my girls raced through my head.

 I don’t know who she is or where she plays, but one thing I felt deeply-I would do anything to help that kid reach her goals.
 I briefly debated going back and offering up rebounding for her (I could already see why her shot wasn’t falling).
 Thankfully, I thought better of it in the moment and didn’t.
 The irony doesn’t escape me.
 I wanted to interject myself and help her improve, work on her shot and her penetration off the dribble; I wanted her to get more playing time.
 This is probably the very thing that keeps kids from being more self-motivated; well-intentioned parents trying to help them and do too much for them.
 She is much better off exactly as she is, alone with her ball and the basket, working on her game, with no adults in sight.